In her latest video, Carrie Hope Fletcher discusses a controversial advert.

 The post started to circulate around social media and was eventually picked up by The Mirror, resulting in quite the response, both positive and negative.

 At first, she was “in two minds” about making a video on the topic but, following the news report, Carrie made the decision to keep the conversation going and release a video explaining why the advert has affected her personally.

-With it being fairly early into the new year, a lot of people are still putting New Year’s resolutions into effect, and going to the gym more regularly is one of Carrie’s resolutions for 2018.
-In conjuction with this, she points out that “the reason I’m going to the gym is because I care about my body and I love my body and I want to nurture my body, and get stronger.”
+With it being fairly early in the year, a lot of people are still putting New Year’s resolutions into effect, and going to the gym more regularly is one of Carrie’s resolutions for 2018.
+In conjuction with this, she points out that “the reason I’m going to the gym is because I care about my body and I love my body, and I want to nurture my body and get stronger”.

 The large number of people in the comments talking about their own insecurities and personal experiences with this topic just goes to show how language like this can affect people.

 “Exercising regularly should be something you do because you LOVE your body and you want to care for and nurture it.
 It should be about self-care, not punishment,” Carrie sums up.
 We completely agree and think she’s great for continuing the discussion!